 There are two types of manslaughter charges, each with different possible penalties, if convicted:

-Voluntary Manslaughter: This is the charge when the incident occurs in the "heat of passion."
+Voluntary Manslaughter: This is “manslaughter by act."
+This type of manslaughter is the charge when the incident occurs in the "heat of passion."
 In many cases, these incidents are provoked or may have been instigated by the victim, but the intent to cause serious bodily harm is usually what results in the accidental killing.
 Even in some instances of self-defense, if the victim used unreasonable lethal force, they may be charged with voluntary manslaughter, or if the killing was a result of a mental defect and/or illness.

-Involuntary Manslaughter: This is usually the charge when the incident is unintentional.
+Involuntary Manslaughter: Also known as “culpable negligence."
+This type of manslaughter is usually the charge when the incident is unintentional.
 This may also be the charge if a homicide occurs during the commission of a misdemeanor offense when the actions taken during the misdemeanor were likely to have caused harm.
 This type of offense is usually split into two categories: constructive manslaughter and criminally negligent manslaughter.